imranhsayed/react-with-wordpress/README.md

 # React with WordPress

-:fire: Example of react application to access WordPress REST API.
+:fire: Example of react application with WordPress REST API.

 ******* PLEASE STAR MY REPO TO SUPPORT ME 🙏 ******